MistyCommunity/Documentation/src/content/onboarding/3-ways-to-interact-with-misty/api-explorer.md

 ### Subscribing to Battery data

 1. In the **Sensor Reading WebSockets** area, find the **Battery Charge** controls and click **Subscribe**.
-2. You can see data from Misty's battery sensor in the **Battery Charge Percentage** field.
+2. You can see data from Misty's battery sensor in the **Battery Voltage** field.
 3. Click **Unsubscribe** when you are finished.

 ### Subscribing to Other WebSocket data